 How does Weblate credit translators?¶

-Every change made in Weblate is committed into VCS under translators name.
+Every change made in Weblate is committed into VCS under the translators name.
 This way every single change has proper authorship and you can track it down using standard VCS tools you use for code.

-Weblate was designed in a way that every po file is represented as single component.
-This is beneficial for translators, that they know what they are actually translating.
+Weblate was designed in a way that every po file is represented as a single component.
+This is beneficial for translators, so they know what they are actually translating.
 If you feel your project should be translated as one, consider merging these po files.
 It will make life easier even for translators not using Weblate.

 In case there will be big demand for this feature, it might be implemented in future versions, but it’s definitely not a priority for now.

 Why does Weblate use language codes such sr_Latn or zh_Hant?¶

 These are language codes defined by RFC 4646 to better indicate that they

 are really different languages instead previously wrongly used modifiers (for